SejDevStuff/terminal-currency-game/README.md

 # terminal-currency-game
 Currency Game ran in the terminal or shell - Written in JS
 ---
+## How to install
+Make sure you have nodejs and npm installed
+Get a server.zip or client.zip from the releases area [handy link](https://github.com/SejDevStuff/terminal-currency-game/releases).
+Extract this to a folder, and do ``npm install``.
+Once this command is completed, do ``npm start`` and you are off to the races!
+Installation is that simple.

+REMEMBER: DO NOT download this by cloning the repo, repo commits always tend to have some unfinished work in them.

 ### The .tmp/ directory
 The game will automatically make a ``.tmp/`` directory if one does not exist, although the name is misleading ``.tmp/`` stores all of your game data such as your servers and if you are playing on singleplayer, your stats.
 Its a bit like the ``.minecraft/`` in the game Minecraft.
 Unless you want to reset your progress, I suggest you do not remove or edit the .tmp/ directory.
 The game will automatically remove un-needed temporarily files on a successful shutdown so there is no need for you to remove it.